SolaceProducts/terraform-solacebroker-queue-endpoint/examples/queue-with-topic-subscriptions/README.md

 The module `provisioned_queue` output refers to the created queue.

-The module `provisioned_queue_subscriptions` lists the created subscription resources for the queue.
+The module `provisioned_queue_subscriptions` output lists the created subscription resources for the queue.

+## Created resources

+This example will create following resources:

+* `solacebroker_msg_vpn_queue`
+* zero or more `solacebroker_msg_vpn_queue_subscription` resources, depending on the number of subscription topics provided

 ## Running the Example